About Hinds County

 - Online ordering is available through the state's VitalChek service at ms.gov/dh/vitalrecords for expedited processing with additional convenience fees.

-The Mississippi State Department of Health Vital Records office, located at 570 East Woodrow Wilson Drive in Jackson (phone: 601-206-8200), serves as the central repository for all Mississippi vital records and accepts requests for Hinds County certificates as well.
-Marriage licenses must be obtained from the Hinds County Circuit Clerk's office prior to the ceremony, with offices at both the Jackson courthouse (601-968-6528) and Raymond courthouse (601-857-8038).
+The Mississippi State Department of Health Vital Records office, located at 570 East Woodrow Wilson Drive in Jackson (phone: 601-206-8200), is the central repository for all Mississippi vital records and accepts requests for Hinds County certificates as well.
+Marriage licenses must be obtained from Hinds County Circuit Clerk's office prior to the ceremony, with offices at both the Jackson courthouse (601-968-6528) and Raymond courthouse (601-857-8038).
 Mississippi Code Annotated § 41-57-1 et seq.

-governs vital records maintenance and access, restricting birth and death certificates to immediate family members, legal representatives, or individuals with documented legal interest.
+Governs vital records maintenance and access, restricting birth and death certificates to immediate family members, legal representatives, or individuals with documented legal interest.

 Business & Licensing

 Business and licensing records in Hinds County are accessible through multiple government offices depending on the record type.
-For local business operations, the Hinds County Chancery Clerk maintains records of Doing Business As (DBA) registrations, also known as fictitious name filings, for businesses operating under names other than their legal entity names.
+For local business operations, Hinds County Chancery Clerk maintains records of Doing Business As (DBA) registrations, also known as fictitious name filings, for businesses operating under names other than their legal entity names.
 These filings can be searched at the Chancery Clerk offices in Jackson (316 South President Street, 601-968-6502) or Raymond (126 West Court Street, 601-857-8021).

 - Their online Business Entity Search portal at sos.ms.gov allows free searching of active and inactive businesses, registered agents, filing dates, and business status.

-- The Greater Jackson Chamber Partnership, serving the Hinds County region, provides business resources and networking opportunities and can be reached at their Jackson office or online at greaterjacksonms.com.
+- The Greater Jackson Chamber Partnership, serving Hinds County region, provides business resources and networking opportunities and can be reached at their Jackson office or online at greaterjacksonms.com.

 The Mississippi Secretary of State Business Services Division maintains the official registry of all corporations, limited liability companies, limited partnerships, and other formal business entities registered in Mississippi.
 Professional licenses for occupations such as contractors, cosmetologists, real estate agents, and healthcare providers are issued by their respective state licensing boards rather than county offices.
-Building permits, construction permits, and zoning information for unincorporated Hinds County are handled by the Hinds County Department of Planning and Community Development, located at 316 South President Street in Jackson (phone: 601-968-6550).
+Building permits, construction permits, and zoning information for unincorporated Hinds County are handled by Hinds County Department of Planning and Community Development, located at 316 South President Street in Jackson (phone: 601-968-6550).

 Municipalities within Hinds County maintain their own building and zoning departments for properties within city limits.
 Sales tax permits are issued through the Mississippi Department of Revenue.
 County occupational licenses or privilege taxes may be required for certain businesses and can be obtained through the County Tax Collector's office.